ProgressiveCoders/prog-channels/README.md

 ## Development

 The `credentials_test.rb` file shows the general direction this effort is heading in.
 Essentially: use the slack gem to get channel lists and info, then use the airtable gem (airrecord) to update the Airtable document with latest info.

+Next steps: add a private method to Prog::Channels::Syncopator that loops over slack info, updating or creating records in Airtable.

 ## Contributing